patilswapnilv/reactpress/README.md

 ### 1 - Wordpress : Make sure CORS are enabled on your Wordpress

 Reactpress is only your **front-end**.
-It's up to you to install Wordpress as you would usually do. reactpress is relying on [REST API v2](http://v2.wp-api.org), which is automatically enabled since Wordpress 4.7 😊.
+It's up to you to install Wordpress as you would usually do.
+Reactpress is relying on [REST API v2](http://v2.wp-api.org), which is automatically enabled since Wordpress 4.7 😊.
 CORS are special HTTP headers that allows us to pull data from wordpress server API.
-You can add this to your wp-config.php to make sure CORS are enabled.
+You can add this to your wp-config.php to make sure Wordpress CORS are fully enabled.

 ```php
 // allow CORS
 header("Access-Control-Allow-Origin: *");
 ```

-There are more headers to ensure CORS but this is the only one i needed to set to get things working.
-Please open an issue if you have any other trouble with headers.

 ### 2 - Install Reactpress